pybrarian/check_ezproxy/README.rst

 ``check_proxy --config=./config.json -s``

-Check set OCLC knowledge base collection with an updated config.json
+Check set OCLC knowledge base collection with an updated config.json (you can combine flags, but any flag that takes an argument must be the last one, and you can only have 1 of these when combining)

-``check_proxy --flush-config -c ./config.json -s``
+``check_proxy --flush-config -sc ./config.json``

 Add New Url Sources or types of checks
 ======================================